 A trip is a movement of an individual from one place to another.
 Trip Attraction signifies a trip starting or ending in a non-residential area.
-Before illustrating the methodology steps followed in this study, the understanding of the approach used is essential.
+Before presenting the steps followed in this study, the understanding of the approach used is essential.
 There are two essential approaches usually used to determine the Trip Attraction model.
 The microscopic approach estimates the TAR of separate shops one by one then it aggregates the TAR of all the shops to have a global TAR.
 This idea is founded on the understanding that the SC is divided into small parts and explains its properties better than the system being measured as an entire unit.
 This approach was not used in this study because of the difficulty encountered in performing counts for individual shops in SCs.
 This method, or the so-called microscopic model, could be used in the future to compare its outcomes regarding the Trip Attraction Rates of the SC with those of the macroscopic approach.

 The macroscopic approach aims to study the SC as a whole unit and develop a relationship between the number of shoppers entering or leaving the SC and the physical features of the entire SC, without getting any data about the features of the individual shops in the Shopping Center.
 This method is frequently used based on the idea that the characteristics of the entire system express its comportment better than considering the combination of physiognomies of the individual modules.
 In addition, this approach is easier to be conducted and the Trip Attraction of SCs developed in the ITE Trip Generation Manual is based on the macroscopic model.
-The steps that should be followed in order to succeed in this study are listed as follow: (a) Selection of the Shopping Centers for this study in the Beirut urban area. (b) Collection of the required data for the characteristics of each Shopping Center and the total number of visitors entering or leaving a Shopping Center in peak hours from 10 am till 12 pm and from 4 pm till 6 pm on weekends for the seven Malls. (c) Trip Attraction Rates should be computed based on each physical feature. (d) Selection of the three best-fit Trip Attraction Models for Shopping Centers in Lebanon using statistical methods.
+The steps that should be followed in order to succeed in this study are listed as follow: (a) Selection of the Shopping Centers for this study in the Beirut urban area. (b) Collection of the required data for the characteristics of each Shopping Center and the total number of visitors entering or leaving a Shopping Center in peak hours from 10 am till 12 pm and from 4 pm till 6 pm on weekends for the seven Malls. (c) Trip Attraction Models for Shopping Centers in Lebanon using statistical methods.